jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 Intel CPUs with a model name that ends with `F` do not have integrated graphics.
 These are intended to be used with a dedicated graphics card, meaning that if you wish to use Intel integrated graphics, this is not an appropriate choice of component for your Jellyfin Server.

-If you are planning to use Linux with Intel 12/13th gen integrated graphics or ARC, these GPUs only work on Linux Kernel 6.2 or newer.
+If you intend to use Linux with Intel 12/13th gen integrated graphics or ARC, these GPUs only work on Linux Kernel 6.2 or newer.
 Please check your distribution to make sure it has a supported Linux Kernel version.
 Further information: [Known Intel limitations on Linux](/docs/general/post-install/transcoding/hardware-acceleration/known-issues#intel-on-linux).

 :::caution